patrickwick/binutils/README.md

 ## Limitations

 * `zig objcopy --extract-to <file>` is not supported.
-I don't think it's a good option
+Justification:
     * it's neither a GNU nor LLVM binutil option
     * can easily achieved by combining --add-gnu-debuglink and --only-keep-debug
         * e.g., see the `extract_to_separate_file` helper for `build.zig`
+        * adding this option complicates the code too much since it's adding hard to test combinations between options
 * ELF to ELF copying only
     * Mach-O maybe at some point
     * PE/COFF: maybe if someone else wants to add it but I won't touch Windows with a ten foot pole